ChilliCream/hotchocolate-docs/docs/stitching.md

 }
 ```

 Last but not least we have a third service handling the message analytics.
-In our example case we keep it simple and our analytics services just tracks three different counters per message.
+In our example case we keep it simple and our analytics service just tracks three different counters per message.
 The schema for this service looks like the following:

 ```graphql
 type Query {